mstksg/inCode/copy/entries/hakyll-rewrite.md

 Haskell, but forces you to write it in a way that is nothing like any actual Haskell code you'd normally write... why even bother keeping up with Haskell semantics and Haskell compatibility?
-Why not break out and try something new and fresh, unbound by Haskell and compatibility issues?[^bash]
+Why not break out and try something new and fresh, unbound by Haskell and compatibility issues?[^bash][^haste]

-[^bash]: I definitely don't mean to bash on *fay* or *haste* here!
-Both definitely have their role and place in the ecosystem.
+[^bash]: I definitely don't mean to bash on *fay* here!
+It definitely has its role and place in the ecosystem.
 It's for my specific application that I was looking for an alternative with.

+[^haste]: There's another thing here that I skipped over slightly -- Haste.
+I haven't had much experience myself, but for this purpose, I decided to jump into something not-Haskell and try out something new!

 ### on Purescript